What is Citric Acid?

 Powdered Citric Acid Uses

-We get a citric acid powder which is white in colour.
-It helps in improving kidney health, throat infection, get rid of acne etc. Some of the other citric acid uses are
+We get a citric acid powder which is white.
+It helps in improving kidney health, throat infection, get rid of acne etc. Some other citric acid uses are

 - Used as a food additive